Notice to Drexel Community: U.S. Immigration Policy Changes

 As a reminder to immigrant communities, the National Immigration Law Center (NILC) released a helpful guide that explains what individuals should do if they encounter law enforcement or Immigration and Customs Enforcement (ICE) officials: Know Your Rights Refresher

-These easy-to-use resources were created by the American Civil Liberties Union (ACLU) so you can have your rights at your fingertips.
+Here you can access These easy-to-use resources were created by the American Civil Liberties Union (ACLU).

 International Students and Scholars Services

-International Students & Scholars Services (ISSS) staff advises international students, scholars, and faculty with advising based on their immigration status while here in the U.S. Services include orientation, preparing/filing immigration documents, advising on U.S. employment regulations and the current executive ban.
+International Students & Scholars Services (ISSS) staff advises international students, scholars, and faculty with advising based on their immigration status while here in the U.S. Services include orientation, preparing/filing immigration documents, advising on U.S. employment regulations and and any Presidential updates.

 International Students & Scholars Services website